 - Broglie's Reserve marched to Enger to cover the French left and to observe the Allied right wing near Minden.

-- D'Estrées ordered several detachments to reconnoitre the positions of the Allies.
+- D'Estrées ordered several detachments to reconnoitre the Allies’ positions.
 These detachments advanced up to Rehme and Vlotho.
-One of them was under Bercheny who advanced in front of Herford while two others were sent to Rehme and Vlotho.
+One of them, under Bercheny advanced in front of Herford while two more were sent to Rehme and Vlotho.
 There were some skirmishes between both vanguards.

-- Cumberland sent 2,000 commandeered troops under Major-General von Brunck to reinforce the militia garrisoning Hameln.
+- Cumberland sent 2,000 picked troops under Major-General von Brunck to reinforce the militia garrisoning Hameln.
 The Hessians encamped at Dankersen near Minden.

 By June 27, the French main army was still at Bielefeld, but d'Estrées had sent reinforcements to Broglie.

-On June 28, the announce that the Chasseurs de Fischer (500 horses, 600 men) would lodge in Frankfurt created quite an emotion in this city.
+On June 28, the news that the Chasseurs de Fischer (500 horses, 600 men) would be quartered in Frankfurt created quite a stir in this city.

 On July 1, d'Estrées detached MM. de Souvré and de Chevert to respectively march to Lemgo and Herford with particular instructions.

-By July 2, M. d'Auvet detached M. de Lillebonne, M. de La Chatre et M. de Sey to reconnoitre Emden from different directions.
+By July 2, M. d'Auvet detached M. de Lillebonne, M. de La Chatre and M. de Sey to reconnoitre Emden from different directions.
 They were received with cannonballs.
 In the evening, 200 men of the garrison deserted.
-Meanwhile, Dauvet was taking his dispositions to assault the town.
+Meanwhile, Dauvet was making his dispositions to assault the town.

 On July 3